 Increasing or Decreasing Cover?

-Why would you decrease the value of your policy pay out?
+Why would you decrease the value of your policy payout?

-Because the monetary value of a decreasing life insurance product reduces over time as more payments are made towards the debt owed, the premiums aren’t as high.
+Because the monetary value of a decreasing life insurance product reduces over time, as more payments are made towards the debt owed, the premiums aren’t as high.

 Increasing cover is best for Whole of Life because it’s designed to rise with the cost of inflation.
 The cost of living twenty or thirty years from now will be higher.
 When you consider the prices of homes as things are currently, if you’ve any family, chances are they’re going to struggle to finance their first home.

-With an increasing level of cover, the financial value of your policy will rise in line with inflation rates, ensuring that the monetary value of the policy is in line with the future cost of living.
+With an increasing level of coverage, the financial value of your policy will rise in line with inflation rates, ensuring that the monetary value of the policy is in line with the future cost of living.